 I love it when children come to the altar rail for communion.
-Many of them took special communion this morning at the 8:45 service.
+In fact, I love that time in our service, after we have sung, "Holy, Holy!" when anyone comes to communion.
 I am not sure anyone has realized it yet, but children have a lot in common with adults.
 Some come to the altar rail eagerly and devoutly.
 But some children have to be coerced into coming.
 Some children come to communion with lovely smiles.
-But some adults -I mean children- come with scowls.
+But some adults-I mean children-come with scowls.
 Some come in joy; some in sorrow.

 Some come confidently, knowing exactly what is going on.
 Some have no idea what communion means.
 I mean children and adults both.
-There is no difference before the altar rail of God.
+There is no difference before the altar of God.

 Compared to the majesty and holiness of God, children and adults alike are small and limited.
 Neither children nor adults fully comprehend the glory of God.
+Seeing, we do not see.
+Hearing, we do not hear.
+But we approach the altar because we choose to grow in God.